karlorz/full-stack-fastapi-template/infra/README.md

 Configure it to use connection pool.

+### nats - Synadia Cloud

+Create a new Synadia Cloud "account" for the new environment.

+Create a new JetStream called `logs-apps` with the subject `logs.apps.>`.

+Max days, 30.

+Max messages per subject, 1000.

 ### GitHub Environment

 Add GitHub Environment secrets and variables copying from another environment and updating.